 Generally there are a few categories of Vespa produced over the decades.

 Wideframes, which were the earliest models and while beautiful designs and classic bikes, they are less ride-able on today's streets and their parts are considerably more difficult and expensive to source.
+[Some newer aftermarket parts make these machines more ride-able than before.]
 Generally, more of a collectible than a daily ride.
 Note that the name refers to the "wide" engine-mount design, not necessarily a "wide" body style.

 Largeframes, the broadest category covers everything from early 125s to Supersport 180's to the Rally 200.
 This is where most people start.
 After 1958 there is a much higher degree of parts interchangeability and although there is still quite a range, these models are generally faster and easier to source parts for.
 These models evolved constantly and their designs were updated almost yearly.
 Mechanically, many new developments came along over the years, from piston-ported to rotary induction, from points and condensor to electronic ignition, from pre-mix to autolube and on and on.